 There is no mandatory single supplement charge.
-Clients will share with the same sex in a twin or triple room however you can choose to book a single room at an additional cost.
-Where a tour consists of an odd number of clients, the Company will choose one client on a random basis to be upgraded to a single room at no additional cost.
-This is entirely at the discretion of the Company.
+Clients will share with the same sex in a twin or triple room.
+However, you can choose to book a single room at an additional cost.
+Where a tour consists of an odd number of clients, we will choose one customer at random to be upgraded to a single room at no additional cost.
+This is entirely at our discretion.

-We endeavour to ensure that all the information and prices both on our website and in our brochures are accurate; however occasionally changes and errors occur and we reserve the right to correct prices and other details in such circumstances.
-You must check the current price and all other details relating to the arrangements that you wish to book before your booking is confirmed.
+We endeavour to ensure that all the information and prices both on our website and in our brochures are accurate; however occasionally changes and errors occur.
+We reserve the right to correct prices and other details in such circumstances.
+We also reserve the right to amend the price of any unsold tours/holidays at any time.
+You will be informed of the current price and all other details relating to the arrangements that you wish to book before you book with us.

 9. Amendment by You